 Samsung won't be the first company to announce an in-display fingerprint scanner on a smartphone, but it is expected to lead that charge in the UK, US and Europe.
-The Galaxy S10, due in February 2019, was expected to be the phone to pedal the change; sadly, we're now hearing that only the premium models will get the fancy new feature.
+The Galaxy S10, due in February 2019, is expected to be the phone to pedal the change.

-It comes as disappointing news for the phone that was said to bring revolutionary changes, but there's still a lot to get excited about over the upcoming Samsung flagship.
-We're expecting to see triple rear cameras, Face ID-style 3D sensing, the aforementioned bezel-less display - potentially up to 4K in resolution - and a processor bump that boosts performance and adds 5G support.
+Samsung has a lot more in store for the Galaxy S10, too, which may arrive in 5.8-, 6.2- and 6.44in sizes.
+There's expected to be triple rear cameras, Face ID-style 3D sensing, a bezel-less display - potentially up to 4K in resolution - and a processor bump that boosts performance.
 Read more about the Galaxy S10 here.